iscc/iscc-specs/docs/specification.md

 ### Extended Metadata

 Extended metadata for an ISCC is metadata that is not explixitly defined by this specification.
-All such metadata should be supplied as JSON objects within the top-level `meta`array field.
+All such metadata SHOULD be supplied as JSON objects within the top-level `meta`array field.
 This allows for a flexible and extendable way to supply additional industry specific metadata about the identified content.

 Extended metadata entries MUST be wrapped in JSON object of the following structure: